Slovakia: Notes

 Čl.
 105 (1) Ak nie je prezident zvolený, alebo ak sa úrad prezidenta uvoľní a ešte nie je zvolený nový prezident, alebo ak bol zvolený nový prezident, ale ešte nezložil sľub, alebo ak prezident nemôže svoju funkciu vykonávať pre závažné dôvody, výkon funkcie prezidenta patrí vláde Slovenskej republiky, okrem oprávnení prezidenta podľa čl.
 102 písm. d) až g).
 V takomto prípade môže vláda poveriť svojho predsedu vykonávať niektoré právomoci prezidenta.
 Na predsedu vlády prechádza v tom čase aj hlavné velenie ozbrojených síl.

-The functions of the Prezident Slovenskej republiky not entrusted to Vláda Slovenskej republiky were as follows:
+The functions of the President of the Republic that were not entrusted to the Government were as follows:

 Čl.
 102 Prezident <...> d) môže rozpustiť Národnú radu Slovenskej republiky, ak tri razy do šiestich mesiacov po voľbách nedôjde k schváleniu programového vyhlásenia vlády Slovenskej republiky.
 Prezident je povinný vypočuť stanovisko predsedu Národnej rady Slovenskej republiky.
 Nové voľby vyhlási predseda Národnej rady Slovenskej republiky do 30 dní, e) podpisuje zákony, f) vymenúva a odvoláva predsedu a ostatných členov vlády Slovenskej republiky, poveruje ich riadením ministerstiev a prijíma ich demisiu; predsedu a ostatných členov vlády odvoláva v prípadoch uvedených v čl.
 115 a 116, g) vymenúva a odvoláva vedúcich ústredných orgánov a vyšších štátnych funkcionárov v prípadoch, ktoré ustanovuje zákon; vymenúva profesorov a rektorov vysokých škôl, vymenúva a povyšuje generálov,

-Exercising its constitutional right (Art.
-105 (1)) to transfer some authority to the Predseda vlády (= Chairman of the Government), the Government of the Slovak Republic between 1 Jan 1993 and 2 Mar 1993 delegated its authority to Vladimír Mečiar (Chairman of the Government) on one occasion at least.
+Exercising its constitutional right under Article 105 (1), the Government of the Republic delegated its authority to Vladimír Mečiar, President of the Government, on at least one occasion between 1 Oct 1992 and 2 Mar 1993.
 On 12 Jan 1993, he was authorized to appoint ambassadors (decision of 12 Jan 1993): "Poveruje predsedu vlády v zastúpení prezidenta Slovenskej republiky vymenovať veľvyslancov Slovenskej republiky uvedených v časti A tohto uznesenia."
-This authorization was not permanent and the resolution was passed for a single purpose.
+This authorization was not permanent and was issued for a single purpose.

-On 15 Feb 1993 Michal Kováč was elected Prezident Slovenskej republiky and entered the office upon his inauguration on 2 Mar 1993 at which point Vláda Slovenskej republiky ceased to exercise some functions of Head of State.
+On 15 Feb 1993, Michal Kováč was elected President of the Republic and formally assumed office upon his inauguration on 2 Mar 1993.

 (b) 1998-1999

-In mid-1998, with the legislature still unable to elect Prezident Slovenskej republiky, the Government was facing the threat of resignation following parliamentary election.
-To prevent a constitutional crisis, the National Council passed Ústavný zákon zo 14. júla 1998, ktorým sa mení a dopĺňa Ústava Slovenskej republiky č.
-460/1992 Zb. (= Constitutional Law of 14 Jul 1998 which amended and supplemented the provisions of the Constitution of 1992):
+In mid-1998, with the legislature still unable to elect President of the Republic and the Government facing the threat of resignation following parliamentary election, a constitutional crisis loomed.
+To prevent this, the National Council passed a law (Ústavný zákon zo 14. júla 1998, ktorým sa mení a dopĺňa Ústava Slovenskej republiky č.
+460/1992 Zb. = Constitutional Law of 14 Jul 1998 which amended and supplemented the provisions of the Constitution of 1992):

 Čl.
 I 2.
 V čl.
 105 ods.
 1 sa na konci pripája táto veta: „Oprávnenia prezidenta podľa čl.
 102 písm. f) a g) prechádzajú v tom čase na predsedu Národnej rady Slovenskej republiky.“

-The amendments became effective with publication in Zbieka zákonov 5 Aug 1998 as provided in Čl.
-II of the same law and facilitated further re-distribution of the duties of the Head of State, including Predseda Národnej rady Slovenskej republiky (= Chairman of the National Council of the Slovak Republic) as one of those authorized to exercise some functions of Prezident Slovenskej republiky which had not been entrusted to the Government by the Constitution of 1992 (original version).
-The Chairman of the National Council was empowered to:
+The amendments became effective with publication in the Slovakia Law Collection on 5 Aug 1998 as provided in Art.
+II of the same law.
+They facilitated the further redistribution of the duties of the President of the Republic, including the President of the National Council, who was authorized to exercise certain functions of the President of the Republic that had not been entrusted to the Government by the original version of the 1992 Constitution.
+The President of the National Council was empowered to:

-f) appoint and recall the Chairman of the Government and other members of the Government of the Slovak Republic, entrust them with the management of ministries, and accept their resignation; recall the Chairman of the Government and other members of the Government in the cases listed in Articles 115 and 116, g) appoint and recall the heads of central bodies and higher-level state officials in cases specified by law, appoint university professors and rectors, appoint and promote generals,
+f) appoint and recall the President of the Government and other members of the Government of the Slovak Republic, entrust them with the management of ministries, and accept their resignation; recall the President of the Government and other members of the Government in the cases listed in Articles 115 and 116, g) appoint and recall the heads of central bodies and higher-level state officials in cases specified by law, appoint university professors and rectors, appoint and promote generals...

-Starting from 5 Aug 1998, the functions of the Head of State were exercised by a) Vláda Slovenskej republiky, b) Predseda Vlády Slovenskej republiky (as restricted by the resolutions of the Government), and c) Predseda Národnej rady Slovenskej republiky.
+Starting from 5 Aug 1998, the functions of President of the Republic were exercised by a) Government, b) President of the Government (as restricted by the resolutions of the Government), and c) President of the National Council.

 On 27 Oct 1998 the Government passed a resolution on collective resignation which was accepted but the cabinet continued in office as required by the Constitution: